 – Doctoral degree applicants: 3.50 on the master’s degree transcript

-- Must have a TOEFL iBT® score of at least 80, that is valid until the date of the application deadline.
+- Must have a TOEFL iBT® score of at least 80 for master’s degree applicants and at least 100 for doctoral degree applicants, that is valid until the date of the application deadline.
 IELTS is not accepted.

 - Must be in Thailand for the interview and be able to participate in required activities if selected.